-Simplifying, it should be easy but, it is harder when we’re put to the task.
+Simplifying your life should be easy, but it is harder when we’re put to the task.
 It’s tough not to feel overwhelmed when we think about decluttering years of accumulated stuff, cleaning out our hard drives, or even our day-to-day tasks.
 It’s easier to sweep them under the rug or save them in the “later” pile.

 It all comes down to control, and with that control, we determine our own happiness.

 You can live a simplified life and still be happy.
 Here are 13 ways to simplify your life.